slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 For data visualization, SlowDash needs to know at least the location of the data (database URL) and the format of the data ("schema").
 The `data_source` section of the SlowDash configuration file describes these.

-The schema is basically the names of the table and columns, and describes which columns are for the timestamps, endpoint names, data values, etc. The SlowDash time series data schema of
+The schema defines the names of the table and columns, and describes which columns are for timestamps, endpoint names, data values, etc. The SlowDash time series data schema of
 ```yaml
       time_series:
         schema: numeric_data [sensor_name] @timestamp(with timezone) = value_raw(default), value_cal